niujuxin/ReChisel/README.md

 # ReChisel: Effective Automatic Chisel Code Generation by LLM with Reflection

-This repository contains the official implementation for the paper **"ReChisel: Effective Automatic Chisel Code Generation by LLM with Reflection"**, accepted at DAC 2025.
+This repository contains the implementation for the paper **"ReChisel: Effective Automatic Chisel Code Generation by LLM with Reflection"**, accepted at DAC 2025.

-ReChisel is a novel framework that enhances Large Language Models (LLMs) for hardware design by enabling them to automatically generate and verify Chisel code.
+ReChisel is a system that enhances Large Language Models (LLMs) for hardware design by enabling them to automatically generate and verify Chisel code.
 The core of ReChisel is a **reflection mechanism**, where the LLM iteratively analyzes compilation and simulation feedback to correct its own code, significantly improving the success rate of generating functionally correct hardware designs.

 - [arXiV] [2505.19734](https://arxiv.org/abs/2505.19734)
 - [DAC 2025 Presentation Slides](assets/slides.pdf)